ShaanHash/shaanhash/README.md

 <br />
 <br />

-I'm a General Software Engineer with 3+ years of hands-on experience designing, developing and implementing applications and solutions using a range of technologies and programming languages.
+I'm a Software Engineer specializing in the backend with 3+ years of hands-on experience designing, developing and implementing software solutions using a range of technologies and programming languages.
+I've worked at large companies such as IBM and a variety of smaller start-ups all over the US and Canada.
 <br />

 I'm currently based in **[Toronto, Canada.](https://www.google.com/maps/place/Toronto,+ON/@43.7181228,-79.5428632,11z/data=!3m1!4b1!4m6!3m5!1s0x89d4cb90d7c63ba5:0x323555502ab4c477!8m2!3d43.653226!4d-79.3831843!16zL20vMGg3aDY?entry=ttu)**